iavofficial/IAVFrontendFramework/README.md

 # Disa Framework (how to use it)
 This react framework was created to speed up development in the disa front-end environment.
 To use this framework follow these steps and read the wiki pages for further information.
 You maybe want to inspect examples.
-In this case you should visit the "Disa Framework Example" repository on GitLab (https://gitlab.iavgroup.local/td-d/educationlab/disa-frontend-framework/disa-framework-example) and clone it.
+For this you can look up the example in the "example" folder of this project.
 There are also wiki pages containing examples.

 ## Installation
 To install this package add a .npmrc file to your project.
 This file has to contain the following lines: